 On top of that, you should factor in other expenses related to cybersecurity, such as forensics and incident response.

 In 2019, Capital One experienced one of the largest data breaches in the United States, costing the company more than $300 million to remediate the problem.
+Data breach can be devastating for businesses of all sizes.

 There are several ways you can fall victim to a data breach.
-Someone in your company could downloaded malware, or an attacker could exploit various cloud security vulnerabilities to remotely bypass your network security.
+Someone in your organization could downloaded malware, or an attacker could exploit various cloud security vulnerabilities to remotely bypass your network security.
 Attackers can also physically access your computer to steal information.

 There isn’t a one-size-fits-all solution to preventing data breaches, but some good practices include: